 Did you know that the connector of your OTDR II/iOLM is also critical?

 The presence of a dirty connector at an OTDR port or launch cable can negatively impact your test results, and even cause permanent damage during mating.
 Therefore, it is critical to regularly inspect these connectors to ensure that they are free of any contamination.
-Making inspection the first step of your OTDR best practices will maximize the performances of your OTDR and your efficiency.
+Making inspection the first step of your OTDR best practices will maximise the performances of your OTDR and your efficiency.